Stoke Poges Walk

 Old Palace Yard, Westminster.
 Wed 24 April

 'Health minister Jeremy Hunt' strangles a patient

 in front of the Unite 'Wheel of Fortune

 Unite's 'Wheel of Fortune' game show hosted by 'David Cameron' and

 'Jeremy Hunt', was a part of protests against the controversial

 section 75 NHS regulations which open it to full competitive tendering

-Unite's 'Wheel of Fortune' was not just a game, but was marked out
+Unite's 'Wheel of Fortune' was not just a game, but was marked

-will destroy the 65 year old health service,
+massive reorganisation, will destroy the 65 year old health service,

 paving the way for a new marketised system where paying up to £10,000

 for maternity costs or £13,450 for a new hip is the norm."

 Rachel Maskell, head of health at Unite in a length statement said that

 "Already, one of the most powerful figures in the NHS, Malcolm

-Grant, has warned that healthcare free at the point of use in England, is
+Grant, has warned that healthcare free at the point of use in

-a free pass to our NHS."
+sector being given a free pass to our NHS."

-Previous huge public outcry about the regulations meant they had to be re-written,
+Previous huge public outcry about the regulations meant they had to be

-on need and not the ability to pay is at stake."
+of healthcare based on need and not the ability to pay is at stake."

-The protest by Unite and others fighting to save the NHS came before the
+The protest by Unite and others fighting to save the NHS came before

-"that NHS commissioners would be free to
+given to Parliament "that NHS commissioners would be free to

 commission services in the way they consider in the best interests of

 NHS patients", a view which is widely held across the whole

 medical profession and others concerned with the future of the NHS.